seejwy/skapi-doc/authentication/README.md

 Returns an [User profile object](/data-types/#user-profile) when `options.login` is `true`.

 If `options.login` is not set or is set to `false`, the method returns one of the following message strings:
 - "SUCCESS: The account has been created.
-User's email confirmation is required."
+User's signup confirmation is required."
 - "SUCCESS: The account has been created."

 ## Signup Confirmation

-When the user created an account with `options.confirmation = true` in `signup()` method, User will need to click the link in the email to log in to your service.
+When the user created an account with `options.signup_confirmation` = `true` in `signup()` options, User will need to click the link in the email to log in to your service.
 If a user didn't receive or lost their signup confirmation email, you can allow them to request another one by using the `resendSignupConfirmation()` method.
 To resend the user's signup confirmation email, the user must have at least one attempt to login to your service.